The best bill-splitting apps to use with friends

 - Google Pay.
 Link your debit card or bank account to send money to an email address or phone number for free.

 - Cash app.
-Link an account or set up a customizable “Cash Card” debit card to send money to friends and family for free.
+Link an account or set up a customisable “Cash Card” debit card to send money to friends and family for free.
 It even integrates into Siri and iMessage.

 Splitting bills and other expenses with friends and family can be awkward, especially with larger groups or people you’re not as close with.
 Luckily, there are a number of apps that do the hard work for you by splitting up bills fairly and breaking down costs for everyone to see.